Foscat/MERN_app-template-withAuth/README.md

 - Prop-types - Helps react with hanldeing props
 - React - To let app work in a react environment
 - If-env - Has app check for env
-- dotenv - Allows .env files to be used in app.
+- Dotenv - Allows .env files to be used in app.
+- Bcrypt - For encrypting data
+- Jsonwebtoken - For handleing authorization

 **Front End**
 - Axios - For communicating with back end routes